How a Small Disaster Can Create Windows of Opportunity

 Say they were as old as your house, over thirty years, and you’ve always wanted to replace them.
 They were drafty and difficult to open and close.
 But now you are forced to buy them.

-You’ve checked with your insurance and you’re not covered for the specific cause of damage.
+You’ve checked with your insurance company, and you’re not covered with the specific cause of damage.
 An emergency is never convenient.

 Yes, more windows will take more time & money.
 The type of window you choose will be a factor, of course, and this is an area that you know you shouldn’t go too cheap on.